Dan: The representatives of Patty and Mildred Hill.

 Happy birthday, dear ahh-ahhhhh...

-- An episode of the short-lived CBC adaptation of Douglas Coupland's jPod had video game programmers attempt to get rights to use the song by kidnapping the rights holder, who just happens to be Canadian.
-Especially weird, considering that as noted above, the song has been public domain in Canada for years!
+- An episode of jPod had video game programmers attempt to get rights to use the song by kidnapping the rights holder, who just happens to be Canadian.
+They presumably owned the rights outside Canada and New Zealand, where the song was already public domain in 2008 when the series first aired.

 - This was actually sung on a few Sesame Street episodes, such as when the cast celebrated Big Bird's sixth birthday in the 1991 special Big Bird's Birthday OR Let Me Eat Cake.
 Of course, Sesame Workshop has a hassle getting the song to be sung on home video releases; one episode had to have a brief scene cut just because a character sings the first line of the song!

 - Or a brief sketch in which Ernie sings the song to the letter "U", leading to some confusion on the part of Bert, who thought he meant "you", i.e. Bert, whose birthday it isn't.